|

 Castle's grounds.

-(a working railway covering some 2,500 sq. feet), this unique collection
+railways (a working railway covering some 2,500 sq. feet), this

-of handmade models of Irish trains from the beginning of travel
+unique collection of handmade models of Irish trains from the beginning

-to modern times, is a treat for 'children of all ages'.
-Dominating
+of travel to modern times, is a treat for 'children of all ages'.

-the museum one passes through to the 'train' room is a massive model
+Dominating the museum one passes through to the 'train' room is

 Canada-Connected Retailers.
 The Canadian flag flies prominently